 Although there are more than 3,000 types of mosquitoes in the world, Iceland doesn’t have any at all.
 Amazingly, Iceland is believed to be completely clear of any mosquitoes, thanks to the cold temperatures and lack of shallow ponds that mosquitoes love.
 So if you’re prone to mosquito bites, you better head to Iceland!

-RELATED CONTENT: 13 strange and interesting facts about Iceland
+We think you’ll also like: 13 strange and interesting facts about Iceland

 GET INSPIRED BY: Britain and Ireland Grandeur

 4. More chocolate is bought at Brussels Airport than anywhere else in the world

 You’ve probably heard about Belgian chocolate.
 It’s famed as some of the best chocolate in the world, and travelers obviously know it, as Brussels Airport sells more of the sweet stuff than anywhere else on earth.
 Over 800 tonnes of chocolate is sold every year at the airport, and we know we can’t resist picking up a box or two on our way through Brussels!

 We think you’ll also like: The average minimum wage, and other interesting Luxembourg facts

 5. Norway knighted a penguin.
 More than once.

 Did you know there’s a penguin more aristocratic than you?
 One of our favourite fun facts about Europe is that Scotland’s Edinburgh Zoo is home to a knighted penguin named Brigadier Sir Nils Olav III.
 He’s the mascot and colonel-in-chief of the Norwegian King’s Guard and he’s the third king penguin to serve.
 The first Sir Olav penguin served between 1972 and 1987.